atet/unity/README.md

    * Go back to Unity
       * Unity will take a moment to process the code you just saved in VSCode
-   * Clicking on `GameObject` again, you will now see two new boxes appear in the right-hand details window pane called `My Button` and `My Text` (these were not here before you copy-pasted and saved the script above)
+   * Clicking on `GameObject` again, you will now see two new boxes appear in the right-hand details windowpane called `My Button` and `My Text` (these were not here before you copy-pasted and saved the script above)
    * You must manually drag-and-drop from the bottom-left pane `Button` to `My Button` and `Text` to `My Text`

    [![.img/step03i.png](.img/step03i.png)](#nolink)